lessonomicon/querynomicon/CONTRIBUTING.md

 ## Colophon

--   The tutorial text uses [Atkinson Hyperlegible][atkinson], which was designed to be easy for people with impaired vision to read.
-    Code uses Source Code Pro and diagrams use Helvetica.

 -   The colors in this theme
     are lightened versions of those used in [classic Canadian postage stamps][stamps].
     The art in the title is by [Danielle Navarro][navarro_danielle]